numberly/kubemen/README.rst

 *They watch on your Kubernetes cluster…*

-Kubemen is a `Kubernetes validating admission webhook`_ that sends notifications when a resource change on your cluster, heavily influenced by the *Watchmen (2009)* movie.
+Kubemen is a `Kubernetes validating admission webhook`_ that sends notifications when a resource changes on your cluster, heavily influenced by the *Watchmen (2009)* movie.

 Currently supported channels: